japila-books/spark-sql-internals/mkdocs/spark-sql-DataSource.md

 If no `DataSourceRegister` provider class could be found by the short name (alias), `lookupDataSource` tries to load the <<lookupDataSource-provider1, provider1>> name to be a fully-qualified class name.
 If not successful, `lookupDataSource` tries to load the <<lookupDataSource-provider2, provider2>> name (aka _DefaultSource_) instead.

-NOTE: xref:spark-sql-DataFrameWriter.adoc#format[DataFrameWriter.format] and xref:spark-sql-DataFrameReader.adoc#format[DataFrameReader.format] methods accept the name of the data source provider to use as an alias or a fully-qualified class name.
+NOTE: xref:spark-sql-DataFrameWriter.adoc#format[DataFrameWriter.format] and [DataFrameReader.format](DataFrameReader.md#format) methods accept the name of the data source provider to use as an alias or a fully-qualified class name.

 .Demo: Resolving Data Source by Name
 [source, scala]